 Coronavirus (COVID-19): What You Need to know

-At Camp Hoblitzelle, the safety and well-being of our campers, staff, and guests continue to be our top priority.
-In light of the Coronavirus (COVID-19) pandemic, we are evaluating our health and safety procedures that are already in place and taking additional precautionary steps where needed.
+At Camp Hoblitzelle, the safety and well-being of our campers, staff, and guests continues to be our top priority.
+We know ministry and fun cannot happen without the firm foundation of safety!
+Know that we are continually evaluating our health and safety procedures that are already in place, and taking additional precautionary steps where needed.

 THE HEALTH AND SAFETY OF OUR CAMPERS AND STAFF FOR SUMMER 2021 IS OUR TOP PRIORITY.